HTML Course – Starting the Project | Creating Directories

 - What are Tags and Elements?

-- Detailed explanation about some of the Basic Tags the are most commonly used.
+- Detailed explanation about some of the Basic Tags that are most commonly used.

 - Created our First Web Page to print “Hello World!” in different sizes.